arvidn/libtorrent/branches/libtorrent_aio/docs/dht_store.rst

    In this way it is not possible to convince a node that part of the length is actually part of the sequence number even if the parser contains certain bugs.
 Furthermore it is not possible to have a verification failure if a bencoding serializer alters the order of entries in the dictionary.
-3. hash the concatenated string with SHA-1
-4. sign or verify the hash digest.
+3. sign or verify the concatenated string

 On the storage node, the signature MUST be verified before accepting the store command.
 The data MUST be stored under the SHA-1 hash of the public key (as it appears in the bencoded dict).

-On the subscribing nodes, the key they get back from a ``get`` request MUST be verified to hash to the target ID the lookup was made for, as well as verifying the signature.
+On the requesting nodes, the key they get back from a ``get`` request MUST be verified to hash to the target ID the lookup was made for, as well as verifying the signature.
 If any of these fail, the response SHOULD be considered invalid.